agentydragon/agentydragon.github.io/posts/2016-11-01-october-summary.markdown

 Planning
 ==

-The most important tool [CEA](cea) gave us was a clear framework to use to plan the goals of our conference, choose our target audience based on the goals, choose a program that would fit and attract the target audience, and so on.
+The most important tool [CEA][cea] gave us was a clear framework to use to plan the goals of our conference, choose our target audience based on the goals, choose a program that would fit and attract the target audience, and so on.
 This transformed our fuzzy confused thinking into a clear picture where it's